What is the 2025-26 schedule?

 How will Parents be involved?

-• Parents are involved in all steps of the entrance process with Admission Advisors.
-Parents should plan for a 2-hour entrance consultation as well as a 2-hour mid-year consultation.
+• Parents should plan for a 2-hour entrance consultation as well as a 2-hour mid-year consultation.
 Additional advisement hours will be available by appointment.

 • Parents are responsible to create and maintain transcripts that include services offered at Walnut Grove Coop as well as others your student may take.
 We provide consultations to help you design your transcripts.